-Several weeks after testing, parents receive a comprehensive in-person consultation with the examiner, as well as a detailed written report of the entire evaluation.
+Several weeks after testing, parents receive a comprehensive in-person consultation with the examiner, as well as a detailed written report of the entire assessment.
 The Learning Lab’s staff clinicians provide recommendations and help parents understand the best follow-up steps.

 From this information parents are better able to:

 - Develop realistic academic expectations

 - Rule out a learning difference, ADHD, and processing problems

 - Clarify the most helpful ways to support your child’s learning